What is Index 2 in Agreement for Sale and Property Transaction?

 Legal Record

 Perhaps the most significant role of Index 2 is its function as a legal record of property ownership and transaction details.
 It legally substantiates the transfer of ownership, providing a solid foundation for establishing property rights.
-This legal acknowledgment is crucial for property owners to avail of services like utilities, loans against property, and insurance.
+This legal acknowledgement is crucial for property owners to avail of services like utilities, loans against property, and insurance.

 Ensuring Compliance and Security